-There are so many eCommerce sellers popping up online claiming they have the golden formula to make thousands of $$, after only a few days/weeks on Amazon and eBay – without any start up capital.
+There are many eCommerce training programs popping up online claiming they have the golden formula to make thousands of $$ after only a few days/weeks on Amazon and eBay and without any start up capital.
 Do NOT believe in this!
-They are all scammers, in the sense that it is unrealistic to make that kind of money in 30 days, with no money up front!
-They just want you to pay huge amounts of money for their training.
+They are all scammers – in the sense it is unrealistic to make that kind of money in 30 days with no money up front!
+They just want you to pay for their training.

 Are These Statements Familiar To You?

 #3.
-We will show you the hottest products that sell the fastest on Amazon.
+We will show you the hottest products that sell out the fastest on Amazon.

-They make it sound incredible easy to become successful, and make the big bucks on Amazon or eBay.
-They may even take it as far as stating that you can run your Amazon business, just from investing 15 minutes per day.
+They make it sound so easy to become successful and make the big bucks on Amazon/eBay.
+They sometimes take it as far as claiming you can run your Amazon business by investing 15 minutes per day only.

-Oh boy, that is sooo far from the truth!
+Oh boy…it is sooo far from the truth!

-Ask them to see their actual PROFITS, not sales.
-I bet you will find that they do not have much to show for, apart for the income they make from their paid courses.
+Ask these people to see their actual PROFITS, not sales.
+I bet, you will find out they do not have much to show for, apart from the income they are making from the paid courses.

 Is It Worth It To Pay For Amazon Training?

-Is it worth it to spend a huge chunk of money to take these Amazon courses?
+Is it worth it to spend a huge chunk of money on Amazon courses?

 My answer is NO.